For Simple Clean-Up (refreshing) of old Finishes without Stripping:

 Around 1915, Victor began spraying the finish coats, rather than hand brushing.
 Consequently, it usually takes more time (and sometimes more repeats of stripper) to remove the old finish from pre-1915 phonographs.

-Once complete, clean the surfaces one final time with a "stripping cleaner", which is available at any hardware store.
+Once complete, clean the surfaces one final time with a soft cloth soaked with after-wash solvent, which is available at any hardware store.
 You can also use Naptha.

 Take a Dremel Tool or good hand drill and use a soft "bristle brush" attachment (a soft fiber-type brush, NOT a wire brush, which will remove the old stain completely and may damage the veneer) to clean out any stuck residue in cracks and crevices.
 The smallest piece of stuck "crud" in a crack will show up like a sore thumb when the finish coat is put on.